NVIDIA/open-gpu-kernel-modules/README.md

 * An "OS-agnostic" component: this is the component of each kernel module that is independent of operating system.

-* A "kernel interface layer": this is the component of each kernel module that is specific to the Linux kernel version and configuration.
+* A "Kernel Interface Layer": this is the component of each kernel module that is specific to the Linux kernel version and configuration.

 When packaged in the NVIDIA .run installation package, the OS-agnostic